Excel VBA Unprotect Sheet

 The above code will show a nice message box saying, “The wrong Password.”

-Situation 2: When the sheet is protected without a password, and if you supply a random password, it will still unprotect the worksheet without showing any kind of errors.
+Situation 2: When the sheet protects without a password, and if you supply a random password, it will still unprotect the worksheet without any errors.

-Situation 3: When the sheet is protected by a password, but if you don’t supply any password, then VBA will pop up as a password input box to enter the password.
+Situation 3: When a password protects the sheet, but if you don't supply any password, then VBA will pop up as a password input box to enter the password.